AppsFlyer/pronto/README.md

 (p/defmapper my-mapper [People$Person])
 ```

 `defmapper` is a macro which generates new `proto-map` classes for the supplied class and for any message type dependency it has.
+It also defines a var at the call-site, which serves as a handle to interact with the library later on.

 Now we can work with protobuf while writing idiomatic Clojure code: